pramjoshcyb/Vulnerable-Machine-Write-Ups/README.md

 # Vulnerable-Machine-Write-Ups
-Welcome to the Vulnerable Machine Write Ups repository, here you will find my write ups for various machines downloaded from https://www.vulnhub.com/, The machine's are called Drupal Content Management System, FowSniff Corporation, FourandSix and White Christmas
+Welcome to the Vulnerable Machine Write Ups repository, here you will find my write ups for various machines downloaded from https://www.vulnhub.com/.

+The machine's are called:

+- Drupal Content Management System
+- FowSniff Corporation
+- FourandSix
+- White Christmas